Skip to content

 Is parking available with Midtown rentals?

 Some properties include a dedicated parking space, but these are the minority and carry a premium.
 Most Midtown rentals do not include parking.
 If you own a car, this is an important question to ask upfront.
-Gibraltar has several paid car parks that residents use, but it adds cost and inconvenience.
+Gibraltar has several paid car parks that residents use, but that adds cost and inconvenience to daily life.

 How do bills work with Gibraltar rentals?

-Utility bills (electricity, water, internet) are typically the tenant's responsibility and are on top of the rent.
+Utility bills including electricity, water and internet are typically the tenant's responsibility and sit on top of the monthly rent.
 Service charges for communal building maintenance are usually covered by the landlord.
 Always confirm both when you discuss a rental.
-Budget around £100-£200/month for utilities in a one-bedroom apartment.
+Under Gibraltar's Office of Fair Trading code, agents must hold deposits in ring-fenced client accounts and return them with itemised deductions within 15 days of the tenancy ending.

 Is Midtown a good area for families?

 It can be.
 Schools and healthcare are accessible.
 The area is walkable and safe.
-The main drawbacks for families are space (apartments tend to be smaller) and noise if you're close to Main Street.
-Families needing more room or garden space often look toward South District or quieter residential streets further from the centre.
+The main drawbacks for families are apartment size (properties tend to be smaller) and noise levels if you are close to Main Street.
+Families needing more room or outdoor space often look toward South District or quieter residential streets further from the centre.

 How quickly do Midtown rentals get taken?